Careers Education & Post-16

 Meet the Team

-Phil Sutton, Assistant Headteacher, has oversight of Post 16 engagement and Careers.
+Phil Sutton, Assistant Headteacher, has oversight of Post-16 engagement and Careers.
 If you have any concerns or queries about our careers provision, you can email him here.

 Our Trust's Careers Advisor.
 Amanda comes in to school every Thursday to provide 1:1 careers guidance appointments with students.
 This service is available to all students in school.
 Her diary is kept by Louisa Krzyzosiak and appointments are booked through her.
 To request an appointment please click on the link below.

-Louisa Krzyzosiak is our Careers Librarian.
-Careers information, prospectuses for Post 16 Colleges and Sixth Forms, Universities and other further education establishments can all be found in the library for you to research any career choices you may be considering.
+Careers information, prospectuses for Post-16 Colleges and Sixth Forms, Universities and other further education establishments can all be found in the library for you to research any career choices you may be considering.
 We are very happy to loan resources to you, for you to take home and involve your parents in any options you are considering.
 As you would expect, the widest and most up-to-date information can be found online.

 John Page is the governor with responsibility for monitoring careers provision.
 He is a regular visitor to the school, meeting Phil and Louisa as we strive to develop the careers programme to meet the needs of all students.
 John is especially keen to look at ways of developing adaptable skills and making students aware of the vast range of opportunities that may be open to them in the future.
 The school has been working hard to offer students opportunities to visit workplaces, meeting employers and employees; this is something we aim to develop more as time goes on.
 As a careers team we welcome the views of students, parents and other interested parties in relation to our careers programme.